 The rest of the picture so far is encouraging.

-Campaign fiinance reform is on the agenda again.
+Campaign finance reform is on the agenda again.

-One hundred thousand more people came to celebrate the new administration than attended the Regan inaugural in 1980 and the Bush inaugural in 1988 combined.
+One hundred thousand more people came to celebrate the new administration than attended the Reagan inaugural in 1980 and the Bush inaugural in 1988 combined.

 Ten times as many Americans are reaching out to touch the new administration - calls to the White House are up from 5,000 to 50,000 per day.